 While some may shed a few pounds on a gluten-free diet as a result of eliminating foods made with refined wheat flour (white flour), many discover their new diet sans gluten to be the road to weight gain.

 From pizza to cookies, just about every gluten-containing, manufactured food now has a gluten-free counterpart.
-The problem is manufacturers often add fattening ingredients, like sweeteners, refined flours, eggs, and oils to processed and packaged gluten-free products in order to create flavors and/or textures similar to their gluten-containing counterpart.
+The problem is that manufacturers often add fattening ingredients, like sweeteners, refined flours, eggs, and oils to processed and packaged gluten-free products in order to create flavors and/or textures similar to their gluten-containing counterpart.
 The result is a product that is low in fiber and nutrients and high in calories and/or refined fat.

 And individuals often find themselves replacing the (now off-limits) healthy grains with foods that are more fattening.
 For example, now that their whole-grain morning cereal is forbidden, naturally gluten-free (but fattening) bacon, eggs, or hash browns are the typical breakfast foods.
 Without a sandwich for lunch, they find themselves filling up on French fries, chips, chicken/tuna salad, cheese, tacos, and gluten-free chicken nuggets.
 While these foods are free from gluten, they do tend to add inches to the waistline.